schatzsuche/windowsTerminalHotKey/README.md

 # Windows Terminal Hotkey

-in Linux you can open the terminal with strg + Alt + T and This script will bring it also to Windows
+in Linux you can open the terminal with strg + Alt + T and This script will bring it also to Windows.

 ---